 An essay, like any piece of writing, exists at multiple levels of resolution, simultaneously.
 First is the selection of the word.
 Second is the crafting of the sentence.
 Each word should be precisely the right word, in the right location in each sentence.
 The sentence itself should present a thought, part of the idea expressed in the paragraph, in a grammatically correct manner.
 Each sentence should be properly arranged and sequenced inside a paragraph, the third level of resolution.

-You could say that human thought started with abtractions.
+You could say that human thought started with abstractions.
 When we started using abstract symbols to first represent concrete objects we could sense, we started on the road to developing these congnitive skills that is now taken for granted.

 Even when we play video games or read fiction, the "living beings" we strongly relate to are just simple character models or when we feel intense emotions towards animated characters in an anime, these are all abstractions that we believe in.
 It so cool that humans are able to associate that "representation of a human" with the "reality of a human".
 We are able to take abstractions seriously.
 That is a huge leap, to be able to conceptualize abstractions (which can be hypothetical situations) and treat them as seriously as any concrete occurrence.

 I think this should be more than enough food for thought.
 I hope this post leads you to spend more time thinking about this wonderful idea and I am looking forward to any comments you may have.